Entry Fee in Jūrmala

 Jūrmala entry passes can be purchased for a longer period of time

-New long-term entry pass prices (effective from 1 January 2026)
+Long-term entry pass prices (effective from 1 January 2026)

 | Validity period |